guettli/deadends-of-it/README.md

 Modern applications use storage services.

+# Yast and similar Linux-Config UIs

+[Yast](https://en.wikipedia.org/wiki/YaST) was a tool for SuSE-Linux to configure the operating system.

+It tried to provide three interfaces: terminal, native GUI, web.

+Market share of SuSE and the need to interactively configure servers has decreased.

 # Communication

 Mailinglists are dead.
 Once you sent your message, you can't edit it any more.
 That's a very outdated way.